onfranciis/hngx-stage2/README.md

 ### Note :bangbang:

-- All values sent are trimmed, so sending "`John`" is the same as "`John`" .
+- All values sent are trimmed.
 - When there is an error, a detailed reason would be sent in the message property of the response object

 ```